 HI351G TOPICS IN WORLD HISTORY (4).
-An examination of a selected topic in the history of an area other than the United States.
-Examples include, but are not limited to, Ancient History, Pre-Colonial African History, the Reformation in Europe, and Japan during the Meiji Restoration.
+A thematically-focused examination of a selected topic in the history of an area other than the United States.
+Course content will emphasize the experiences of people from the Global South and/or marginalized backgrounds and encourage students to trace the origins of global inequality.
+Examples include, but are not limited to, U.S./Latin American Relations, the African Diaspora, and Latin American Agricultural History.
 May be repeated when topics vary.
-[Skill: W] Prerequisite: HI160G-HU or HI161G-HU.
+Prerequisite: HI160G or HI161G.